Preventive Maintenance Scheduling Made Easy

 Collecting the Right Information

 After decided which piece of equipment is the best candidates for this sort of maintenance timeline, it's time to get to work on a game plan for maintenance tasks.
-Start calculating and accounting for the amount that your organization will save annually to take time and maintain these machines instead of keeping them down to be repaired.
+Start calculating and accounting for the amount that your organisation will save annually to take time and maintain these machines instead of keeping them down to be repaired.

 Now, list the tasks that will need to be performed on these machines, how frequently, and for how long each time they will be conducted.
 You can get more information on this from manufacturers, your own maintenance history, and by even talking to technicians who work on machines.